gasb150/weatherApp/README.md

 ## About

 This project is a weather web application where users searching cities can see differents weather conditions likes: temperatures, wind speed, clouds status, humidity.
 Also could change between °F and °C.
+The application can see your IP location and automatically render the information.
+Has different gif according to the actual cloud status.

 ![SCREENSHOT](./src/images/app_screenshot.png)